Yashi-Singh-9/Blog-Card-Component/CONTRIBUTING.md

 ## Reporting Issues

 If you find a bug or have a feature request, please open an issue on GitLab.
 Provide as much detail as possible to help us understand and address the issue.

-## Style Guide

-- **HTML**: Follow semantic HTML5 practices.
-- **CSS**: Use consistent naming conventions and ensure your styles are responsive and cross-browser compatible.
-- **Commit Messages**: Write clear and descriptive commit messages in the present tense.
-For example, "Add hover effect to blog card" instead of "Added hover effect."

 ## Thank You!